Become a Family Nurse Practitioner. Do more with a Doctor of Nursing Practice.

 Now is an opportune time to become a nurse practitioner.
 Not only is there is an increased demand nationally for nurses, but there are new and abundant opportunities for nurse practitioners including demand for inpatient nurse practitioner care to the advent of “Express Care” clinics in retail outlets as well as a burgeoning need for providers to care for the uninsured and indigent population.
 In addition, there is a "graying" of the nation's nursing profession with many RNs approaching retirement age.
 Consequently, opportunities for NPs have never been better.

 The DNP-FNP program combines Samuel Merritt University's history of high-quality advanced practice nursing with the future of nursing education.
 Our program prepares the registered nurse to practice as an advanced practice family nurse practitioner in the primary care setting with multi-cultural and underserved populations while at the same time developing nurse leaders who will transforce healthcare on a local and national scale.
 Designed for working adults, the DNP-FNP program offers classes mostly during the evening and in weekend intensives.
-The program length is three and a half years (11 semesters) and includes 79 semester units and 1000 practice hours.
+The program length is three years (9 semesters) and includes 79 semester units and 1000 practice hours.
 The curriculum is blended, a combination of face to face in-class sessions and online/distance learning.

 Why should I get a DNP?